 Make sure you understand any limits on your coverage.

 The amount you will pay out-of-pocket for knee replacement surgery depends on insurance coverage.
 Even if your insurance covers knee replacement, you will likely need to pay part of the cost.
 Ask your insurance provider about all of your projected costs—including copays, deductibles and co-insurance—for your surgery.
 Medicare beneficiaries who also have a supplemental "Medigap" policy will likely owe far less out of pocket.
 Don’t forget that you can apply flexible spending account (FSA), health savings account (HSA), and health reimbursement account (HRA) funds to your out-of-pocket costs.

 If you don’t have insurance and will be paying for your knee replacement, it’s wise to research knee replacement costs.
 The United States is known for wide variation in healthcare costs.
-According to Guroo.com (a service of the non-profit Health Care Cost Institute), the national average cost of knee replacement surgery in 2018 was about $36,500, not including pre-surgery appointments and tests, or postoperative rehabilitation and surgery.
+According to Guroo.com (a service of the non-profit Health Care Cost Institute), the national average cost of knee replacement surgery in 2020 was about $37,300, including pre-surgery appointments and postoperative rehabilitation.

 Your choice of hospital or operating facility can be the biggest factor in the cost of your knee replacement.
 There can be a significant variance in price estimates from one place to another.
 When you compare these prices, make sure you are comparing apples to apples.
 Find out if the price is for a complete bundle of all services (see list above) or if it only includes certain fees.
 You need to know what your total cost will be and not just the hospital fee.